Teacher Prep Review

 The 5 critical components

-Experts evaluate how well each textbook covers the five critical components of reading: phoneme (or phonological) awareness, phonics (decoding, word analysis, word study), reading fluency, vocabulary (language development), and comprehension.
+Experts evaluate how well each material covers the five critical components of reading: phoneme (or phonological) awareness, phonics (decoding, word analysis, word study), reading fluency, vocabulary (language development), and comprehension.
 Coverage of these components should be rooted in contemporary research.

 • Phonemic awareness